OxCGRT/covid-policy-tracker/README.md

 # Oxford Covid-19 Government Response Tracker (OxCGRT)

 The Oxford Covid-19 Government Response Tracker (OxCGRT) collects systematic information on which governments have taken which measures, and when.
-This can help decision-makers and citizens understand the stringency of governmental responses in a consistent way, aiding efforts to fight the pandemic.
-The OxCGRT systematically collects information on several different common policy responses governments have taken, scores the stringency of such measures, and aggregates these scores into a common Stringency Index.
+This can help decision-makers and citizens understand governmental responses in a consistent way, aiding efforts to fight the pandemic.
+The OxCGRT systematically collects information on several different common policy responses governments have taken, records these policies on a scale to reflect the extent of government action, and aggregates these scores into a suite of policy indices.

 This is a project from the [Blavatnik School of Government](www.bsg.ox.ac.uk).
 More information on the OxCGRT is available on the school's website: https://www.bsg.ox.ac.uk/covidtracker.
 This README contains information about using the database.